 Software allows you to carve out "house meter" costs—such as hallway lighting or exterior water—before splitting the remaining bill among tenants.
 This ensures you are maximizing revenue recovery without illegally passing on owner expenses to residents.

-The role of AI in billing
+The role of AI in property utility billing management

 Artificial Intelligence is reshaping property management utility analytics.
 In 2026, AI tools embedded in billing software can scan PDF invoices from utility providers, extract the data, and code it to the correct property ledger automatically.